xyngular/py-xinject/README.md

 The code then executes the method that was attached to the `get` attribute.
 This makes the call-stack clean, if an error happens it won't be going through the CurrentDependencyProxy.
-The `glazy.proxy.CurrentDependencyProxy` already return the `get` method  and is finished.
+The `udepend.proxy.CurrentDependencyProxy` already return the `get` method  and is finished.
 The outer-code is the one that executed/called the method.

 Another read-world example is in the `xyn_aws`.

-See `glazy.proxy.CurrentDependencyProxy` for more ref-doc type details.
+See `udepend.proxy.CurrentDependencyProxy` for more ref-doc type details.

 ## Unit Testing

-The `glazys.pytest_plugin.xyn_context` fixture in particular will be automatically used for every unit test.
+The `udepends.pytest_plugin.xyn_context` fixture in particular will be automatically used for every unit test.
 This is important, it ensures a blank root-context is used each time a unit test executes.